My Approach to Helping

 On the Fence About Going to Therapy?

 So I hear A LOT of people saying I went to therapy and it did not work.
 How many times did you go to see the therapist before you quit?
 Were you honest with the therapist?
 Did you really put in the effort to make a change?
-I use this example to people so they can understand what therapy is about: do you go to the gym for one hour one day and expect to lose 50 pounds and get healthier from that one trip?
+I use this example so people can understand what therapy is about: do you go to the gym for one hour one day and expect to lose 50 pounds and get healthier from that one trip?
 People do not see the need for a personal trainer because they "know how to work out."
 The ones that do get a trainer sometimes see amazing results.
 It is like a therapist we are not witch doctors or magicians.
 We do however offer a different perspective on your situation because we are not emotionally involved in the situation.
 A therapist offers a clinical view that is able to see all parties' viewpoints involved.
 It is a great way to see your/partner's/family feelings or perspective through a different lens so to speak.
 People are only trying to get their needs met and sometimes it is through unhealthy behaviors/coping mechanisms that they are doing this in order to avoid getting hurt (which is sometimes what causes more pain.)
 It is our job as a therapist to assist in realizing these issues and shining a light on them.
 It is not our job to referee nor change you.
 This is a misconception.
 If you are looking for a magic cure you are in the wrong place!

 Had a Negative Therapy Experience?